mastcu/SerialEM/ReadMe.txt

 SerialEM is currently developed in Visual Studio 2010 with the v90 (VS 2008) platform toolset, which is required for it to run under Windows 2000 and XP below SP3.
 To compile it with VS 2010, change the platform toolset to v100 for each configuration being compiled.
+To compile it with VS2015, use the solution SerialEM14.sln.

 There are 5 project configurations:
 Debug (Win 32 & x64)